appuniversum/appuniversum/documentation/_pages/coding-standards.md

    #SHAME
    ================================== */

-// Quickfix to align outline popover better in this project.
+// Quickfix to align outline dropdown better in this project.
-// @TODO: implement change in popover component.
+// @TODO: implement change in dropdown component.
-.au-c-popover--outline {
+.au-c-dropdown--outline {
   margin-bottom: -.5ex;
 }
 ````